Birthgap — global fertility and the timing of parenthood

 Global average (2024): 36.1% · European average (2024): 34.6%

-The Birthgap Generational Indicator (TFG) in Denmark reached 29.2% in 2024, corresponding to a total fertility rate (TFR) of 1.47.
-This represents a slight increase from 2023, where the figure stood at 27.7%, marking a rise of 1.5 percentage points.
-Over the past five years, the TFG has been on an upward trajectory, averaging 23.5% between 2020 and 2024.
-Compared to the 1970s average of 11.0%, the current level is approximately 18.2 percentage points higher.
-Denmark has maintained a continuous generational birthgap since 1969.
-On a global scale, it ranks 32nd out of 38 countries for TFG levels, and within Europe, it is positioned 26th out of 31, indicating one of the region's lower TFG values.
+In 2024, Denmark's Birthgap Generational Indicator (TFG) stands at 29.2%, corresponding to a total fertility rate (TFR) of 1.47.
+This marks a slight increase of 1.5 percentage points from the previous year, 2023.
+Over the past five years, the indicator has shown an upward trend, averaging 23.5% during the period 2020–2024.
+Compared to the 1970s average of 11.0%, the current level is higher by approximately 18.2 percentage points.
+Denmark has maintained a continuous Generational Birthgap since 1969.
+On the global scale, Denmark's TFG ranks 32nd out of 38 countries and within Europe, it holds the 26th position out of 31, indicating one of the lower TFG levels both worldwide and regionally.

 Birthgap Generational Indicator (TFG) over the decades